-Exception: Multifamily buildings with 4 or 5 stories above-grade where dwelling units occupy 80 percent or more of the occupiable square footage of the building may select the most appropriate baseline condition.
+Exception:46 Multifamily buildings with 4 or 5 stories above-grade47 where dwelling units occupy 80 percent or more of the occupiable square footage of the building may select the most appropriate baseline condition.
 When evaluating mixed-use buildings for eligibility, exclude commercial/retail space when assessing whether the 80 percent threshold has been met.

-Table 15 and Table 16: When a new statewide energy code is adopted by the State Energy Conservation Office (SECO), the baseline parameters for residential whole-house measures must be updated to reflect this change.
-Recognizing that it takes time for new energy codes to be locally adopted and enforced, this M&V methodology requires the new code as a baseline for the next program year cycle, but not less than twelve months from the energy code effective date.
-Effective September 1, 2016, Texas adopted IECC 2015.13 From a TRM perspective, the new construction baseline condition change is effective January 1, 2018.
+Table 20 and Table 21: When a new statewide energy code is adopted by the State Energy Conservation Office (SECO) or building standard practices or local code adoption are demonstrated as higher than statewide code, the baseline parameters for residential whole-house measures must be updated to reflect this change.
+When a new statewide code is adopted, Rrecognizing that it takes time for new energy codes to be locally adopted and enforced, this M&V methodology requires the new statewide code as a baseline for the next program year cycle, but not less than twelve months from the energy code effective date.

+Based on current market research, standard building practices demonstrate the effective code is at least IECC 2018.
+In addition, many local jurstictions have adopted IECC 2018 or IECC 2021.
+Effective September 1, 2016, Texas adopted IECC 2015.
+From a TRM perspective, the new construction baseline condition change is effective January 1, 2018.